Back to the blog

 2. Trust: How do AI vendors handle security and privacy?

-A recent study found that 61% of companies have been impacted by a third-party breach.
 Given the pace at which GenAI tools have entered the market (many without security programs), it's vital to determine the security posture of GenAI tools and ensure they align with your organization's security standards.
-(This is especially concerning when 90% of the 2,500+ GenAI vendors Nudge Security has automatically discovered and catalogued have fewer than 50 employees.)
+(This is especially concerning given that 90% of the 2,500+ GenAI vendors Nudge Security has automatically discovered and catalogued have fewer than 50 employees.)

-• What security certifications does the vendor hold?
+• What compliance certifications does the vendor hold?

 • How do they manage data privacy?